-The HoY/PHoD will invite the pupil's parents to attend a Pupil Conduct Meeting which seeks to:
+The HoY/PHoD will:

-- a) Enlist early, supportive and close dialogue between home, pupil and School; - b) Identify any motivations for repeated or significant poor pupil conduct; - c) Put in place interventions both in School and at home which will improve pupil conduct; - d) Identify a date for a Pupil Conduct Review meeting. - e) Record the incident on the School MIS (iSAMS) uploading any supporting documentation, copying in the Form Teacher; - f) Consider a significant sanction (detentions over break times) - g) Report this matter to the pupil's parents, preferably in person.
+- a) Consider a significant sanction (usually a detention during a break or lunchtime). - b) Invite the pupil's parents and the Form Teacher to attend a Pupil Conduct Meeting which seeks to enlist early, supportive and close dialogue between home, pupil and School. - c) With parents, identify any motivations for repeated, persistent or significant poor pupil conduct. - d) With parents, put in place interventions both in School and at home which will improve pupil conduct. - e) Identify a date for a Pupil Conduct Review meeting. - f) Record the meeting in a letter to the pupil's parents. - g) Record the meeting on CPOMS uploading any supporting documentation and copying in the Form Teacher. - h) Remind parents about the date of the Pupil Conduct Review Meeting.